-- D. Industry classification A list and explanation of the industry classifications used are given in the Guide to Industry Classifications for International Surveys, 2012, (BE-799), which is available at www.bea.gov/naics2012. - E. Estimates If actual data are not available, or only partial data are available, provide estimates and label as such.
+- D. Industry classification A list and explanation of the industry classifications used are given in the Guide to Industry Classifications for International Surveys, 2017, located at www.bea.gov/naics2017. - E. Estimates If actual data are not available, or only partial data are available, provide estimates and label as such.
 When data items cannot be fully subdivided as required, provide totals and an estimated breakdown of the totals.

-Certain sections of Forms BE-11A and BE-11B require data that may not be maintained in your customary accounting records.
+Certain sections of Forms BE-10A, BE-10B, and BE-10C require data that may not be maintained in your customary accounting records.
 Providing precise data in these areas may require substantial burden beyond what is intended by BEA.
 This may be especially true for:

-- BE-11A, Part III, Section B Distribution of sales or gross operating revenues by whether the sales were goods, services, or investment income; - BE-11A, Part IV, Exports and imports of the U.S. Reporter on a shipped basis; - BE-11B, Part III, Section B, and Part IV, Section D Distribution of sales or gross operating revenues, by transactor and by whether the sales were goods, services, or investment income; - BE-11B, Part V Exports and imports of the foreign affiliate on a shipped basis.
+- BE-10A, Part II, 20 through 31 Number of employees in each industry of sales; - BE-10A, Part IV, Section B, 53 through 56 Distribution of sales or gross operating revenues, by transactor and by whether the sales were goods, services, or investment income; - BE-10A, Part V, - Exports and imports of the U.S. Reporter on a shipped basis; - BE-10B, Part IV, Section A Distribution of sales or gross operating revenues, by transactor, by destination, and by whether the sales were goods, services or investment income; - BE-10B, Part VI and BE-10C, Part IV Exports and imports of the foreign affiliate on a shipped basis.